top of page

 Major research directions

 The COVID-19 pandemic has seen a surge of scientific interest in mRNA vaccines, with a focus on the antibody response.
-In contrast, little is known about the T cell responses generated by these vaccines, e.g. where T cells traffic, tissue-resident memory responses, and what kinds of protection they can mediate.
-We will seek to understand the biology and protective effects of T cell responses generated by mRNA vaccines and the pathways of antigen presentation and innate immune activation that drive these responses in mice.
+In comparison, less is known about the T cell responses generated by these vaccines, e.g. where T cells traffic, tissue-resident memory responses, and what kinds of protection they can mediate.
+We also have a limited understanding of the innate immune pathways activated by mRNA vaccines (particularly the lipid nanoparticle component) and how they influence both protective immunity and adverse vaccine side effects.
+We seek to understand the types of cellular and innate immune responses generated by mRNA vaccines and how these can be modulated and improved for next-generation mRNA vaccines.
 For our early work in this area, see Laczko, Hogan, et al. Immunity (2020), PMID 32783919.

 Antibody/T cell collaboration

-While many scientists cite the potential of T cells to protect from viral infections that escape neutralizing antibody responses (e.g. SARS-CoV-2), surprisingly little is known about the actual protective effects of T cells in a variety of acute viral infections.
-We hope to shed light in this area by studying a poorly understood phenomenon of antibody/T cell collaboration: intriguingly, neither CD8+ T cells nor non-neutralizing antibodies protect mice from influenza infection on their own, but they are super protective when combined, and we have no idea why!
+While many scientists cite the potential of T cells to protect from viral infections that escape neutralizing antibody responses, surprisingly little is known about the actual protective effects of T cells in a variety of acute viral infections.
+We hope to shed light in this area by studying a poorly understood phenomenon of antibody/T cell collaboration: intriguingly, neither CD8+ T cells nor non-neutralizing antibodies protect mice from influenza infection on their own, but they are highly protective when combined, although it is unclear how this works!
 Unlocking this mystery may guide future vaccine design for influenza and other diseases.
 For early work on this topic, see Laidlaw et al., PLoS Pathogens (2013).

 Non-classical T cell immunity